-Big mysteries never solved from GTA 5, Vice City & San Andreas | Dexerto.com
+Biggest mysteries never solved in GTA San Andreas, Vice City & GTA Online

 These may never lead to anything particularly exciting, although there’s always a chance that they may develop into something much more interesting later down the line.
 After seeing them, we’re sure you will agree too.

-Some mysteries have haunted the GTA series for years, with several clues found laying around in the various maps released.
+Some of these have haunted the GTA series for years, with several clues found laying around in the various maps released.

 Not everyone will have spotted every easter egg over the years.
 The player base does a great job of digging them out, though.
 That’s for sure.